There are legal restrictions on employment as an international student. If you have questions about what you can and cannot do, contact us.

 An internship as an international student is called Curricular Practical Training (CPT).

-- The internship is required by your major
+- The internship is required or encouraged by your major

 - You meet eligibility requirements

 Please check with your program advisor before finding an internship.